oddbird/oddsite/content/herman/index.rst

   Herman provides
-  **fully-integrated style documentation** – from **font specimens** and **color palettes** to nunjucks macros and rendered components – for **automated pattern libraries**, and **style guides**.
+  **fully-integrated style documentation** – from **font specimens** and **color palettes** to Nunjucks macros and rendered components – for **automated pattern libraries**, and **style guides**.
 summary: |
-  **Design systems streamline development, communication, and consistency**
-  -- but often rely on dedicated teams and extended budgets.
+  **Design systems streamline development, communication, and consistency** -- but often rely on dedicated teams and extended budgets.
   We wanted a tool that helps create and maintain living style guides & pattern libraries in an agile process, and on a budget.
-  Herman helps you keep your development process simple, and your UX consistent, as you iterate on patterns and scale over time.
+  Herman helps you keep your development process simple -- and your UX consistent -- as you iterate on patterns and scale over time.

   Start `using Herman`_ or `hire us`_
   for design systems training.